Skip to Main Content

 Step 4: Create TKE Public Node Pool

-Refer to Overview▸, users need to create a public node pool for the TKE cluster to deploy TKE system components.
-Follow these steps to create a compliant node pool.
+Refer to Overview▸, users need to create a public node pool for TKE clusters to deploy TKE system components.
+Follow the steps below to create a node pool that meets the requirements.

 1. Go to the details of the TKE cluster created in step 2, click on the Nodes menu, and select Create Node Pool.